gekatateam/neptunus/README_en.md

 Typical pipeline consists of at least one input, at least one output and, not necessarily, processors.

+# Configuration
+Neptunus configuration has two parts - daemon config and pipelines.

+See more in our [documentation](docs/CONFIGURATION.md).

 # Getting Started
 ### Get help:
 ```